PranaviKolouju/Deep-Learning-Final-Project/README.md

   - fMRI scans from 5 subjects viewing images across multiple categories from ImageNet, performing a one-back image repetition task.
   - [Read here](https://openneuro.org/datasets/ds001246/versions/1.2.1)

+### How Our Data Is Managed

+- **Our datasets are uploaded onto Microsoft Azure because they include large amounts of data.
+We were not able to upload the data on GitHub directly due to the limits on the upload size.
+The data is accessed publicly through Azure's Blob Service Endpoint URL.**

 ## Related Literature

 1. **Identifying Natural Images from Human Brain Activity**